 There are a lot of bloggers out there that are working hard at creating content, but getting nowhere.
 It’s because what they’re producing doesn’t fill a need, or the subject matter is too well-covered and the blogger has not discovered an angle to set themselves apart.
 In either case, the content is simply not engaging enough.

 The word engaging gets tossed around all the time, and I wonder if people truly know what it means.

 Engaging simply means worth talking about.
 And, yes, it could be bad or good; a fleeting distraction or something worthy of continued focus; a blog post that causes a minor single-day stir or a blogger who quickly rises in prominence.

 The truth is that you can’t please everyone, just the people who matter.
 To you.

-You absolutely must get people talking and linking, but they also have to be recommending.
+You must get people talking and linking, but they also have to be recommending.
 Those words of recommendation — whether express or implied — are more powerful than any other when it comes to building your authority and subscriber list.
 And that brings us full circle back to offering remarkable value to others with your content.